chadxz/personal-website/src/drafts/aop_notes.md

 https://github.com/citusdata/postgresql-hll

-There are a few pieces to this query that I find interesting, but over my head:
+There are a few pieces to this query that I find interesting:

 - `skip locked` to omit a row from the current transaction without any locking or waiting